crosshatch/server/OVERVIEW.md

 ## Conclusion

-Crosshatch sits at the intersection of four rapidly expanding markets: personalized entertainment, education technology, creative tools and artificial intelligence.
+Crosshatch sits at the intersection of four rapidly expanding markets: personalized entertainment, EdTech, creative tools and artificial intelligence.
 By addressing key pain points with a tailored solution, Crosshatch is poised to capture a loyal user base, drive sustainable revenue, and expand into emerging markets like AR/VR and next-generation AI, which will transform how we model and refine human cognition.

 As we move towards this future, Crosshatch will empower families and educators to harness the transformative power of storytelling to unlock curiosity, creativity, and growth.
 By bridging